KristianLyng/varnishfoo/chapter-3.rst

 - Make sure all firewalls etc are open.
 - Issue ``varnishadm`` with ``-T`` and ``-S``.

-However, be advised: CLI communication is NOT encrypted.
+However, be advised: CLI communication is *not* encrypted.
 The authentication is reasonably secure, in that it is not directly vulnerable to replay attacks (the shared secret is never transmitted), but after authentication, the connection can be hijacked.
 Never run ``varnishadm`` over an untrusted network.
 In fact, the best practice is to keep it bound to localhost.

+If you do need to communicate with it, you can always use SSH.
+You do not need root-privileges to run ``varnishadm``, the user just needs read-permission to the secret file and either read permission to the shmlog or knowledge of the ``-T`` and ``-S`` arguments.

 Tools: ``varnishstat``
 ----------------------

-``varnishstat`` is the simplest of all the log-related tools, yet also one of the most useful tools.
-In its simplest form, it opens a real-time view of Varnish-counters:
+``varnishstat`` is the simplest, yet one of the most useful log-related tools.
+With no arguments, ``varnishstat`` opens an interactive view of
+Varnish-counters:

 .. image:: img/c3/varnishstat-1.png

-``varnishstat`` reads counters from the shmlog and makes sense of them, is the simple explanation.
+``varnishstat`` reads counters from the shmlog and makes sense of them.
 It can also be accessed in manners better suited for scripting, either ``varnishstat -1`` (plain text), ``varnishstat -j`` (JSON) or ``varnishstat -x`` (XML).
 The real-time mode collects data over time, to provide you with meaningful interpretation.
 Knowing that you have had 11278670 cache hits over the last six and a half days might be interesting, but knowing that you have 25.96 cache hits per seconds right now is far more useful.
-The same can be achieved through ``varnishtat -1`` and similar by simply executing the command twice and comparing the values.
+The same can be achieved through ``varnishtat -1`` and similar by executing the command twice and comparing the values.

-Starting in the upper left, you'll see some durations:
+Looking at the upper left corner of the screenshot above, you'll see some
+durations:

 .. image:: img/c3/varnishstat-3.png